Department of Pharmaceutical Sciences

 Restriction: Doctor of Pharmacy students have first consideration for enrollment.
 Graduate students only.

 PHMD 203H.
-Pharmacotherapy - Principles to Practice VIII: Special Population and Nutritional Disorders.
+Pharmacotherapy - Principles to Practice VIII: Special Populations and Special Topics.
 5 Units.

 Integrates principles of biomedical and pharmaceutical sciences with evidence-based traditional and non-traditional therapies for management and prevention of disease.
 Topics include clinical chemistry, clinical toxicology, interprofessional health care, and public health.
-Covers special population and nutritional disorders.
+Covers special populations, ophthalmology, and special topics.

 Grading Option: Honors-Pass-Fail.